 Head of Group: Prof. Dr. Theodor W. Hänsch

-The Emeritus Group Laser Spectroscopy of Professor T.W.
+The group Laser Spectroscopy of Professor T.W.
 Hänsch at the Max Planck Institute of Quantum Optics explores new insights in atomic, molecular and optical fundamental physics with advancing tools of laser science, nonlinear optics and photonics.
 Current research ranges from tests of fundamental physics laws to nanoscopy of condensed matter quantum systems.
 The research in the Laser Spectroscopy Group is mainly organized along four principal lines: precision spectroscopy of simple atomic systems; molecular spectroscopy and imaging with laser frequency combs, quantum optics with optical micro-cavities, and experimental quantum physics with entangled photons.

 Precision laser spectroscopy of simple atoms permits unique confrontations between experiment and quantum electrodynamic (QED) theory.
 Frequency measurements of the hydrogen 1S-2S resonance have reached a precision of 15 decimal digits with state-of-the-art tools including the frequency comb technique.
 Comparisons with additional transitions in hydrogen yield the charge radius of the proton, which still presents presents an unsolved puzzle.
 With the development of laser frequency combs in the extreme ultraviolet, trapped hydrogen- or helium-like ions will expand sensitive tests of QED theory.